caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - Simulate evolution along an edge by sampling nucleotides for the child node from this probability distribution
 - Ask the probability of a given starting state given an end state
 - Evaluate how reasonable our $\mu$ model parameter value is.
-If, for example, we have a tree with very short edges that had different state at their parents and children, we might be skeptical of a low $\mu$ value.
+If, for example, we have a tree with very short edges that had different states at their parents and children, we might be skeptical of a low $\mu$ value.

 ## Generalizing the simple model